StevePatpatyan/GoodTradingCardBot/README.md

 - general_id: general card id (foreign key of id in CardsGeneral)
 - number: number of the card compared to all of the cards of its type
 - owner_id: discord id of the owner of the card (foreign key of id in Users)
+- tradable: whether or not the card can be traded (0 for no, 1 for yes)

 Users: